Lexus ES review - Practicality, comfort and boot space

 Although cabin space is smaller overall than in its key rivals, the room on offer for its occupants is generally impressive.
 Legroom is good for both front and rear passengers, and while headroom for front seat occupants is good, in the rear the sloping roofline impacts on the space available to the point where taller passengers may find it uncomfortable.
 Isofix points are fitted to the two outer seats in the rear.

 The Lexus ES has the smallest boot amongst its key rivals, measuring 454 litres.
-That’s 76 litres down on the Audi A6 and BMW 5 Series and a massive 180 litres less than the Mercedes-Benz E-Class.
+That’s 76 litres down on the Audi A6 and BMW 5 Series and 96 litres less than a Mercedes E-Class.
 The boot space itself is accessed through a relatively narrow opening with a significant lip at its base, while the rear seat backs are fixed in place, so longer loads can’t be threaded through into the cabin.

 In this review